Christianity Criticisms: The Bible Is Full of Contradictions

 What Do You Mean By Contradiction?

-When having discussions with someone it’s important to establish what they mean before you give your response.
+When discussing things with someone it’s important to establish definitions before you give your response.
 In this case, people most likely think of a contradiction as two statements that can’t both be true at the same time.
-For instance, if I told one person “my wife is pregnant” and then told another person only seconds later “my wife is not pregnant”, those would be two contradictory statements.
+For instance, if I told one person, “my wife is pregnant” and then told another person only seconds later, “my wife is not pregnant”, those would be two contradictory statements.
 Either she is pregnant or she isn’t.

 Do The Gospel Accounts Have To Be Identical To Be True?

-One way we should consider the Gospel accounts is that of eyewitness testimony.
-When police are investigating a crime, the try to keep the witnesses separate.
+One way we should think of the Gospel accounts is that of eyewitness testimony.
+When police investigate a crime, they try to keep the witnesses separate.
 This is because they don’t want people to have a chance to “get their stories straight”.
 See, each person saw what happened a little differently.
 And, because of that, their difference in perspective helps investigators get a fuller picture of what really happened.
-If every single thing they said was identical, it would raise suspicion that they were corroborating on what happened.
+If every single thing they said was identical, it would raise suspicion that they were corroborating what happened.

 What Did The Sign Say?

-There are many, many passages in the Bible that people will point out as contradictory.
+There are numerous passages in the Bible that people will say are contradictory.
 Each of them requires a specific study to try to understand.
-I’m only going to look at 3 examples to show you how statements that appear contradictory can often be worked out.
+I’m only going to look at 3 examples to show you that statements that appear contradictory can often be worked out.

 The first example has to do with the sign placed over the head of Jesus while he was on the cross.
 Matthew recorded it as saying “This is Jesus the King Of the Jews” (Matthew 27:37).
 Mark recorded it as “The King Of The Jews” (Mark 15:26).
 Luke wrote, “This Is The King Of The Jews” (Luke 23:38).
 And, finally, John says the sign read “Jesus of Nazareth The King Of The Jews” (John 19:19).
 So, which one was it?
 None of them recorded it the same.

 The bigger question is this; why does it matter?
-They all record his alleged crime – calling himself The King of The Jews.
+The important thing is they all record his alleged crime – calling himself The King of The Jews.
 Where he was from or the exact use of his name doesn’t change that fact.
 It also doesn’t change the fact that he was executed on a cross, was placed in a tomb, the tomb was found empty, and his followers report seeing him alive just days later.

 The Numbers Game